 The Pitfalls Of The Freight Bill Payment Money Game.

 As discussed, the freight bill and payment process can often be a complex and time-consuming endeavor, leading to various pitfalls for both shippers and carriers.
-One common challenge is invoice discrepancies, where errors or discrepancies in billing information can lead to delays in payment or even disputes.
+One common challenge is invoice discrepancies.
+Specifically, this is where there are errors or discrepancies in billing information.
+As a result, this can likely lead to delays in payment or even disputes.
 Another pitfall is the manual nature of the process, which increases the likelihood of human error and inefficiencies.
 To detail, below is a list of the ten most common pitfalls with freight bill processing & payment.

 10 Pitfalls With Freight Bill Audit & Pay